sensu/sensu-docs/content/sensu-go/6.0/reference/filters.md

 ### `sensu.ListEvents`

-The `sensu.ListEvents` function returns an array of all events in the specified namespace.
+The `sensu.ListEvents` function returns an array of all events in the same namespace as the event being queried.

 {{% notice note %}}
 **NOTE**: If you have many events in the namespace, this function may require a substantial amount of time to return them.